rbrasga/SPPD-Deck-Tracker/README.md

   * Log Match Details
   * Log Locker Rewards
   * Log Pack Rewards
+  * TVT Bracket Analytics
+  * Estimated ELO gained/lost For Win/Loss
+  * Locker Limit Tracking (When it resets and how far along you are)
+  * Deck Building Tab (Build and store as many decks as you want)
+  * Export your entire collection in an easy-to-read format

 Known Issues:
   * Tracking Opponent's Deck does not work on iPhone.